Answers

 Peter went out and wept bitterly."
 (Luke 22:60-62)

-claims of faith to help distinguish
+claims of faith as means to distinguishing true Christians who

-have and aren't afraid to share their testimonies from those who are afraid or
+have and aren't afraid to share their

 don't have one.
-And
+And Christians recognize this, as one

 wrote online:

-"Any born again Christian should be interested in knowing the answers to these
+"Any born again Christian should be interested in knowing the answers to

 Of course, if a candidate isn't a Christian or isn't a true Christian, or is a